NethServer/ns8-docs/system_requirements.rst

 Web browser requirements
 ========================

-To access the cluster administration web user interface, an up-to-date release of Firefox, Chrome or Chromium browser is required as web client.
+To access the cluster administration web user interface, you need an up-to-date release of Firefox, Chrome, or Chromium browser as the web client.